nurzhanzhanuzak/eventsourcing/docs/topics/examples/coursebooking-dcb-refactored.rst

 the Python code to the database.
 For this reason, a single CTE was developed for conditionally inserting event records, but this proved to be suboptimal due to the way its execution was being planned by the database.
 Instead, a stored procedure was developed that has a "fail condition" select statement and an "unconditional append" insert statement.
-Having two statements allows each part of the function to be planned separately.
+Having a function with two statements allows each part of the function to be planned separately.
 Executing these two statements in a database function means a conditional append operation can be performed efficiently with one round-trip.
 Logging execution times directly from the database shows that the database typically executes this function in 100-200 μs with millions of recorded events, which is at least 10x faster than the previous attempts using GIN indexes.